AvaProtocol/OAK-docs/_docs/upgrade-collator-node.md

 ```

 ### Step 3: Monitor the upgrade result
 Ensure to monitor your node for a few minutes to verify that it maintains synchronization with other nodes.
 If the process is successful, the updated node version of your collator should be visible on [Turing Network Telemetry](https://telemetry.polkadot.io/#list/0x0f62b701fb12d02237a33b84818c11f621653d2b1614c777973babf4652b535d).
-Should you encounter any issues or notice any bugs during the upgrade, please feel free to reach out to our team via the [OAK Discord](https://discord.gg/7W9UDvsbwh) for assistance.
+Should you encounter any issues or notice any bugs during the upgrade, please feel free to reach out to our team via the [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh) for assistance.